 A gift must be accepted; if disclaimed, it reverts to the Estate for distribution as part of the residue (unless it was a gift of the residue in which case there is an intestacy in respect of the residue).
 See Montreal Trust Co. v.
 Matthews (1979), 99 D.L.R.
-(3D) 65.
-It is not uncommon for a person interested in a gift to disclaim in favour of a residuary beneficiary for tax reasons.
+(3d) 65; cb, p.630 It is not uncommon for a person interested in a gift to disclaim in favour of a residuary beneficiary for tax reasons.